seakrueger/CyberPatriots/README.md

 A Powershell script to a common set of challenges during the competition

 ### Set-Up
-Download and unzip this repository to some location in the VM
+1. Download and unzip this repository to some location in the VM

-Paste the list of approved usernames and admins into the users.txt file Paste the list of approved admins into the admins.txt file Each name should be on a new line, make sure there is not space after the name.
+2. Paste the list of approved usernames and admins into the users.txt file

+3. Paste the list of approved admins into the admins.txt file

+Notes:
+  - Each name should be on a new line
+  - Make sure there is not space after the name

-Open a powershell terminal **as Administrator**
+4. Open a powershell terminal **as Administrator**

-Run: `Set-ExecutionPolicy unrestricted -Scope Process`
+5. Run: `Set-ExecutionPolicy unrestricted -Scope Process`

 ### Running
-Run: `./CyberSecurity.ps1`
+1. Run: `./CyberSecurity.ps1`

+Notes:
-If the script is unable to find the path to any of the files run using `./CyberSecurity.ps1 -userfile {pathToFile} -adminfile {pathToFile} -secfile {pathToFile}`
+ - If the script is unable to find the path to any of the files run using `./CyberSecurity.ps1 -userfile {pathToFile} -adminfile {pathToFile} -secfile {pathToFile}`

-From there select what you want the script to do, use option 1 to run everything
+2. From there select what you want the script to do, use option 1 to run everything